hiroki8527/fetch_tweets/README.md

 # fetch-tweets
 ## Setup
 - This API is created with Python and Flask
-- pytest is used for testing Flask application
+- We use pytest for test

 ### Prerequisites
 - Python 3.x